Peterdes/milosz/README.md

-Wymagania do kompilacji: C++11, Qt5.
+Requirements: C++11, Qt5.

-Najprościej zainstalować Qt Creatora, załadować projekt i skompilować.
+Compilation may be achieved with Qt Creator.